raccoon-lang/raccoon/NOTES.md

 #### SYNTACTIC AND SEMANTIC DIVERGENCE FROM PYTHON

 - Eval / exec
-    - There is no of eval or exec in Corona.
+    - There is no of eval or exec in Raccoon.

         ```py
         eval('2 + 3')